Why conduct an employee feedback survey

 RoundPegg is a custom survey tool that polls your team members on eight areas -- such as job fit, expectations, growth and development, trust, etc. -- that have been shown to align with employee engagement.
 It then provides you with recommendations to improve your score in weak and failing areas based on the culture types of your employees.
 You can use the feedback tool for short pulse surveys on an initiative or to gauge happiness and satisfaction.
 The company also offers products and services aligned with hiring for culture fit and determining your company's individual culture.

 Managers can conduct yearly, quarterly, or even monthly performance reviews through the platform.
 It also has a feature where you list company and team goals so that your direct reports always know what they should be working towards.
 Employees can provide feedback to other team members through Reflektive, in addition to being able to provide responses to manager-controlled morale polls.

 Washington-based agency BAM Creative designed this tool that lets managers ask six questions each week.
 Supervisors can choose from a question bank or add their own prompts.
 Employees can send virtual "high fives" to their peers to recognize a job well done, and the platform lets you pull reports on past survey questions to get a better idea of how employee engagement is trending.

-Hppy helps you understand what factors are affecting your employees' moods and tracks them over time.
+Hppy helps you understand what factors are affecting your employees' moods and morale, and tracks them over time.
 Managers can customize questions, but users can only reply with on of three moods: happy, ok, or sad.
 Managers can request meetings from the app if they notice a downward or worrying trend in an employee's responses, and you can send thank-you cards to staff to motivate and inspire their work.
 Managers can also calculate their team's or company's HppyIndex or happiness index and use this in reports or display it on a screen in your office.